 mean.
 To help you understand the importance of this test, fill out the

 medical test information form(What is a PDF document?).

-You will be asked to collect a
+You may be asked to collect a

 clean-catch midstream urine sample for testing.
 The first urine of the day is